lukekeyte/simba-docs/docs/index.md

 ## Citation

-If you use `SIMBA` as part of your research, please cite the MNRAS article:
+If you use `SIMBA` as part of your research, please cite our code overview article:

 ```
 @article{SIMBA,